Recognition and Quality Assurance in the Digital Ecosystem

 GDN Conversation Series: Opening up Credentialing and Recognition to Advance Lifelong Learning

-In today’s rapidly evolving professional landscape, lifelong learning has become essential for growth and success.
-Watch this dynamic webinar that explores how to open up credentialing and recognition systems.
-This session dives into the considerations and innovative approaches for making credentials more accessible, inclusive, and transparent, enabling learners from diverse backgrounds to gain recognition for their achievements.
-Discover how organizations can leverage new technologies, recognition frameworks and credentialing to support a culture of lifelong learning and foster greater career mobility.
+In the recent rapidly evolving professional landscape, lifelong learning had become essential for growth and success.
+You watched a dynamic webinar that explored how to open up credentialing and recognition systems.
+That session dived into the considerations and innovative approaches for making credentials more accessible, inclusive, and transparent, enabling learners from diverse backgrounds to gain recognition for their achievements.
+You discovered how organizations could leverage new technologies, recognition frameworks, and credentialing to support a culture of lifelong learning and foster greater career mobility.

 Presenters: Nan Travers, Christine Helen Arnold, Don Presant.
 Moderator: Joanne Duklas